Skip to main content

 Enforcing auth

 The auth block in a Trigger acts as a firewall.
 Logic is not executed unless the condition passes.
+If a trigger omits the auth block entirely, the route is public and can be called without authentication.

 Permission checks